 By releasing the NVIDIA Neural Texture Compression (NTC) SDK, NVIDIA has paved the way for its integration into game engines.

-- The C++ and CUDA code for this technology is available on NVIDIA’s official GitHub repository.
-Developers can now effortlessly apply an “NTC Patch” to their existing games.
+- The C++ and CUDA code of this technology is present on the official GitHub repository of NVIDIA.
+Developers can now simply add a “NTC Patch” to their existing games.

 Future Outlook: Will NTC Become the Industry Standard?

-Let me clarify one thing right upfront: in the coming years, we will see texture sizes reaching into the Terabytes (TBs).
-Without NVIDIA Neural Texture Compression (NTC), you would require a graphics card with 48 GB of VRAM just to play games—hardware that is incredibly expensive.
+Let me clarify one thing right up front: in the next few years we will see texture sizes that will be in the terabytes (TBs).
+Without NVIDIA Neural Texture Compression (NTC), you need a graphics card with 48 GB of VRAM to play games—hardware that is incredibly expensive.

-NVIDIA Neural Texture Compression has “democratized” this technology.
-This means that gamers can now enjoy the same visual quality that was previously accessible only to enthusiasts.
+NVIDIA Neural Texture Compression has “democratized” this tech.
+This means that gamers can now enjoy the same visual quality that only enthusiasts used to have.

 My Personal Experience: RTX Laptop Power!

-In conclusion, I would argue that NVIDIA Neural Texture Compression (NTC) is the “hidden hero” of gaming.
-While DLSS focuses on increasing pixel density on the screen, NTC optimizes the computer’s memory usage.
-If you are a gamer, be sure to check the quality of NTC optimization when purchasing your next GPU; make sure to look into its capabilities in detail.
+In summary, I would argue that NVIDIA Neural Texture Compression (NTC) is the “hidden hero” of gaming.
+While DLSS is about more pixels on the screen, NTC is about more out of the computer’s memory.
+If you are a gamer, do not forget to check the quality of NTC optimization when you are buying your next GPU; make sure to check out its capabilities in detail.

 Safety Alert: Is Your Home Under Surveillance?
 The Truth Behind India’s New CCTV Ban Rules!